 Normally, PLUS Loan funds are released in two equal disbursements: one for fall semester and one for spring semester.
 If the parent wishes to have the entire loan disbursed in a single semester, the parent must specify this on the online PLUS loan application.
 Loan origination fees will be charged in accordance with federal regulation from any Federal Parent PLUS Loan funds disbursed to the student account.

 Federal Nursing Student Loan

 The Nursing Loan is a low-interest federal loan for students enrolled in the PLNU Nursing program who demonstrate exceptional financial need.
 The interest rate is fixed at 5.00% for the life of the loan and begins accruing nine months after graduation, withdrawal, or dropping to less than half-time status (i.e., less than six units).
-Repayment also begins at that time.
+Repayment also begins at that time through our loan servicer ECSI.
 Students have up to ten years to repay the loan.
-Students awarded a Nursing Loan must complete Entrance Counseling and sign a Promissory Note each year before funds can be credited to their student account.
+Students offered a Nursing Loan must complete Entrance Counseling and sign a Promissory Note each year with our loan servicer ECSI before funds can be credited to their student account.
 Because of limited funding, there is no guarantee that a student will continue to receive Nursing Loan funding in subsequent years.
 Pre-Nursing program students are not eligible for a Federal Nursing student loan.
-Students must complete a 2021-2022 FAFSA to determine eligibility.
+Students must complete a 2022-2023 FAFSA to determine eligibility.

 Need-Based State Aid Programs